swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 run like a program, then a star will be placed at the end of of the file name.

+Let's create an empty file using the `touch` command.
+Enter the
+command:

+    touch testfile

+Then list the contents of the directory again.
+You should see that a new entry, called `testfile`, exists.
+The `touch` command just creates an empty file.

-You can also use the command `ls -l` to see whether items in a directory are files or directories. `ls -l` gives a lot more information too, such as the size of the file and information about the owner.
+You can use the command `ls -l` to see whether items in a directory are files or directories. `ls -l` gives a lot more information too, such as the size of the file and information about the owner.
 If the entry is a directory, then the first letter will be